CIROH-UA/NGIAB-Spotpy/readme.md

 Sorry!
 You were supposed to get help about: mpi-abort
 ```
-This is just a result of forcing process to end.
-Nothing to worry about
+This is just a consequence of using MPI.abort to end the staggering processes.
+Nothing to worry about!

 ## Monitoring Progress